iliyaYanev/Git-Teraform/HELP.md

 This small project integrates GitHub, Gradle, SpringBoot, AWS an Jenkins.
 The goal is to have each branch compiled, tested, packaged as a docker container and then uploading the resulting image to ECR.

 ### Backend
 The BE conists of one user service, with a few REST endpoints for managing users a mysql database.
-To the start the project locally you can start the mysql imgage from the docker-compose file and run `gradlew bootRun`
+To the start the project locally you can start the mysql image from the docker-compose file and run `gradlew bootRun`

 ### Pipeline
 There is a jenkins master and 2 jenkins slave instances.